RaphaelChevasson/PRI-base-articles-crypto/Classification/readme.md

 	- On the anaconda prompt :
 		- pip install bibtexparser

-# Classification training
+# Usage

+In production, the classification is used via the `launch_pipeline.sh` script (in the repo root folder).
+You can also:

+## Redo the classification training

-Use the `CassificationTraining.ipynb` jupyter notebook
+Use the `CassificationTraining.ipynb` jupyter notebook.
-The trained model is saved in the file `model.h5`
-The `Tokenizers` are also saved
+The trained model is saved in the file `model.h5`, and the `Tokenizers` are also saved

-# Prediction
+## Get the prediction results directly in python

 To use the trained CNN, use the function predict in the file `Predict.py`.
 There is an example on how to use it in the `PredictExample.ipynb` notebook.